ubc-vision/LSENeRF/README.md

 ```

 # Evaluation
 These script run camera optimization before evaluation.
-To evaluate non-emb methods, update the experiment path.
-The example path should give a sense of what to put down.
-To evaludate, do:
+Please update the experiment path before running.
+The example path in each script should give a sense of what to put down.
+To evaluate non-emb methods, do:
 ```
 bash scripts/eval.sh
 ```